Ari Ankorion: Biography

-Ari Wolowitzky (later Ankorian) was born in Kalvarija in the Russian Empire.
+Ari Wolowitzky was born in Kalvarija in the Russian Empire.
 He attended a heder and a Hebrew science and technology school.
 He studied law at Vytautas Magnus University in Kaunas and was certified as a lawyer.
 While a student, he joined the Zionist Students Organisation in Kaunas.
 He was also a member of the Socialist Zionist Party and the League for a Workers Israel.
-In 1933, he made aliyah to Mandate Palestine.
+In 1933 he emigrated to Mandatory Palestine.